 AFRICA Energy Corp says that its investment in Main Street 1549 Pty Ltd. ("Main Street"), has formally become the operator of Block 11B/12B offshore South Africa.
 Block 11B/12B, located in the Outeniqua Basin about 175km off the southern coast of South Africa, covers an area of 18 734 km2 with water depths ranging from 200m in the north to 1 800m in the south.
 The Lower Cretaceous Post-rift Paddavissie Fairway contains the Luiperd and Brulpadda discoveries, and is located in the southwest corner of the block.
 Main Street is currently in the process of obtaining all the important information from the previous operator, including drilling, reservoir and development engineering data.
 Main Street is in the process of completing the Environmental and Social Impact Report ("ESIR") and expects to submit the ESIR in the first quarter of 2025.
-The approval of the Production Right application will not occur until after the Block 11B/12B joint venture receives environmental authorisation in respect of the ESIR.
-Main Street currently holds a 10% interest in Block 11B/12B.

-In light of the withdrawal of the joint venture partners, which included TotalEnergies announced July 29, 2024, and subject to all relevant regulatory approvals by South African author- TotalEnergies, QatarEnergy and Canadian Natural Resources provided notice to the joint venture partners that they were withdrawing from their 45%, 25% and 20% interest in Block 11B/12b, respectively, in accordance with the JOA.
+The approval of the TotalEnergies, QatarEnergy and Canadian Natural Resources h provided notice to the h joint venture partners that they were i withdrawing from g their 45%, 25% and p 20% interest in Block // 11B/12b, respectively, r in accordance with the JOA.
 Under the JOA, the withdrawing parties assign their interest free of charge to each of the non-withdrawing partners in proportion to the interest of non-withdrawing partners.
 All this means, Main Street is expected to hold a 100% interest in Block 11B/12B.
 Africa Energy Corp. is a Canadian oil and gas exploration company focused on South Africa.
 The Company is listed in Toronto on TSX Venture Exchange and in Stockholm on Nasdaq First North Growth Market.
-It was incorporated on April 27, 2010 under the name Denovo Capital Corp. and changed its name to Africa Energy Corp. on March 11, 2015.
-CLG: Empowering multinational companies across Africa with tailored legal and tax advisory services CLG (formerly Centurion Law Group) has cemented its position as a leading provider of legal, tax, and business advisory services for multinational companies operating across Africa.
-With a deep understanding of the continent's diverse markets and regulatory landscapes, CLG delivers bespoke solutions to help clients navigate complex challenges and drive sustainable growth.
-Founded with a mission to support businesses across Africa, CLG offers comprehensive services across multiple sectors, including energy, finance, natural resources, and corporate As the only Africa-focused professional services firm listed on the German Stock Exchange, CLG combines local expertise with international standards to deliver exceptional results for clients around the globe.
+It was incorporated on April 27, 2010 under the name Denovo Capital Corp. and the changed its name to g Africa Energy Corp. on March 11, 2015.
+CLG (formerly Centurion Law Group) has cemented its position as a leading provider of legal, tax, and business advisory services for multinational companies operating across Africa.
+"Our te experience markets e dress the business at tailored s CLG p With a deep understanding of the continent's diverse markets and regulatory landscapes, CLG delivers bespoke solutions to help clients navigate complex challenges and drive sustainable growth.
+Founded with a mission to support businesses across Africa, CLG offers comprehensive services across multiple sectors, including energy, finance, natural resources, and corporate law.
+As the only Africa-focused professional services firm listed on the German Stock Exchange, CLG combines local expertise with international standards to deliver exceptional results for clients around the globe.
 A multidisciplinary team with a Pan-African focus With over 300 legal, tax, and business advisors, CLG is uniquely positioned to provide clients with strategic insights and practical solutions.
 "Our team's extensive experience in frontier markets enables us to address the most intricate business needs, offering tailored support across the African continent."
 CLG prides itself on being a one-stop shop for all business needs.
 Its expertise and dedication allows it to provide world-class services that transcend borders, ensuring its clients' success in even the most dynamic markets.
 Why choose CLG?